Jump to content

 Designing assignments that require process documentation and iterative development – ‘show your work’ – is one approach.
 Other educators have found themselves reverting to more traditional assignments, using handwritten work and oral presentations.

-While these approaches may be effective in reducing access to AI tools, they can create other issues for students and teachers.
+While these approaches may be effective in reducing access to AI tools, they can create other issues for students and teachers:

-- Adding to ‘AI fatigue’, the sense of overwhelm caused by constant vigilance and authenticity checks perceived to be needed in the age of AI
+• AI fatigue: Teachers face a growing sense of overwhelm caused by constant vigilance and authenticity checks perceived to be needed in the age of AI.

 This pre-digital approach to assignments also undermines US secondary schools’ otherwise AI-forward approach to integrating new technology and developing student AI literacy.